-Phase Impact Mitigation / Enhancement Measure Target Level / Standard Responsibility Cost Estimate in USD the highway as provided by the Zanzibar laws and standards.
-Provide for appropriate ducts, tremies or any other closed conduits.
-Provide for adequate clearance from both sides of the main and access roads.
-Safety measures on access roads.
-Establish speed restraining humps, signs and symbols at all potential black spots on the access roads.
-Provide awareness and education to drivers and the general public.
-Establish appropriate and understandable signage.
-Liaise with ZANROADS and the Traffic Police to inform the construction schedules and measures to ensure the minimum disruption of such infrastructure.
-Ensure that transport vehicles are in good condition.
-Speed should not exceed 80 km/h The rest are administrative and managerial interventions.
-Impact 10: Conflicts over use of local resources Furnish the construction site (for the construction crew) with all the necessary social services (i.e. water, electricity, etc.) to minimise interactions of the project workers with the local people in the vicinity of the project site; Source construction materials (i.e. sand, gravel and natural stones) only from authorised and/or registered burrow and quarry sites in Unguja; Ensure that disturbed sites are restored to original state (where applicable).
-Establish a process to detect and protect its infrastructures from security hazards; Employ security services from local providers to cater for 24 hours surveillance of the proposed projects' properties and infrastructures; Establish a system to manage local expectations thereby involving proactive, transparent, and consistent communication about project scope, timelines, and boundaries, using tools like stakeholder databases, regular feedback loops, and clear documentation to align what's promised with what's delivered, fostering trust and preventing misunderstandings by setting realistic goals and adjusting narratives as needed; Avoid placement of temporary and support facilities (camp, etc.) on the Zero or as minimum as possible Contractors MoEVT (in collaboration with relevant LGA officers in Unguja Island) The costs for these measures will be covered in contractors' BoQ
+Phase Impact Mitigation / Enhancement Measure Target Level / Standard Responsibility Cost Estimate in USD Regulatory procedures. • Observe the standards provisions for connection of the access road to the highway as provided by the Zanzibar laws and standards. • Provide for appropriate ducts, tremies or any other closed conduits. • Provide for adequate clearance from both sides of the main and access roads.
+Safety measures on access roads. • Establish speed restraining humps, signs and symbols at all potential black spots on the access roads. • Provide awareness and education to drivers and the public. • Establish appropriate and understandable signage. • Liaise with ZANROADS and the Traffic Police to inform the construction schedules and measures to ensure the minimum disruption of such infrastructure. • Ensure that transport vehicles are in good condition. • Speed should not exceed 80 km/h accident. with relevant LGA officers in Pemba Island) Costs for capacity building are covered in Chapter 8.
+The rest are administrative and managerial interventions.
+Impact 10: Conflicts over use of local resources • Furnish the construction site (for the construction crew) with all the necessary social services (i.e. water, electricity, etc.) to minimise interactions of the project workers with the local people in the vicinity of the project site; • Source construction materials (i.e. sand, gravel and natural stones) only from authorised and/or registered burrow and quarry sites in Unguja; • Ensure that disturbed sites are restored to original state (where applicable). • Establish a process to detect and protect its infrastructures from security hazards; • Employ security services from local providers to cater for 24 hours surveillance of the proposed projects' properties and infrastructures; • Establish a system to manage local expectations thereby involving proactive, transparent, and consistent communication about project scope, timelines, and boundaries, using tools like stakeholder databases, regular feedback loops, and clear documentation to align what's promised with what's delivered, fostering trust and preventing Zero or as minimum as possible Contractors MoEVT (in collaboration with relevant LGA officers in Pemba Island) The costs for these measures will be covered in contractors' BoQ